ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-14-enhancing-targeting-accuracy.md

 <br>
 ### Finding The Optimal Value For k <a name="knn-opt-k"></a>

-By default, the KNN algorithm within scikit-learn will use k = 5 meaning that classifications are based upon the five nearest neighbouring data-points in n-dimensional space.
+By default, the KNN algorithm within scikit-learn will use k = 5 meaning that classifications are based upon the five nearest neighboring data-points in n-dimensional space.

 Just because this is the default threshold *does not mean* it is the best one for our task.